Solid Wood Bar

 The black finish on the floor and backside are pickup bed liner material that makes it waterproof.

-Purchasing this special piece of automobilia will be a big help to the Saratoga Auto Museum; the consigner will donate any proceeds above the reserve price to support the Saratoga Auto Museum's important Distracted Driver and Educational programs.
+Purchasing this special piece of automobilia will be a big help to the Saratoga Automobile Museum 503(c)(3); the consignor will donate 100% of the proceeds to support the Saratoga Automobile Museum's distracted driver, education, and exhibition programs.

 This beautiful, one of a kind tribute to the days of surfin' and woodies, will give the owner something special to talk about when entertaining friends and fellow automobile enthusiasts.